facebook/wangle/README.md

 <p>A Service is an RPC abstraction - Both clients and servers implement the interface.
 Servers implement it by handling the request.
 Clients implement it by sending the request to the server to complete.</p>

 <p>A Dispatcher is the adapter between the Pipeline and Service that matches up the requests and responses.
-There are several built in Dispatchers, however if you are doing anything advanced, you may need to write your own.</p>
+There are several built-in Dispatchers, however if you are doing anything advanced, you may need to write your own.</p>

 <p>Because both clients and servers implement the same interface, mocking either clients or servers is trivially easy.</p>